ibm-cloud-architecture/refarch-kc/docs/deployments/iks.md

 The following steps are done each time you want to deploy the solution to IKS.
 When using continuous deployment, these steps will be automated.

-If you are not connected to IBM Cloud, do the following:
+If you are not connected to IBM Cloud, use our `scripts/iks/connectToICP.sh`:

 ```shell
 ibmcloud login -a https://api.us-east.bluemix.net